 - God’s message and God’s person are inseparable.

-- Our testimony cannot be separated from our changed and changing selves.
+- Our testimonies cannot be separated from our changed and changing selves.

-- So inseparable are the character of the testifier and the nature of the testimony.
+- So, inseparable is the character of the testifier and the nature of the testimony.

 - You cannot separate God from His words.

 - I really cannot be convinced that there is a way of separating God from His words.
 How can you say you love God when you disregard His words?
-What better way is there to show your reverence for God than obeying His words?
-How exactly can a man say He honors God, yet he lives to dishonor His words?
-I have questions in my heart as I write and surely, these are questions in the heart of God for His Children.
-You know how we will not stop surprising God.
-We are too complex for Him to understand and I mean, too impossible for Him to make any sense out of us.
-We are simply too confused!
 Can anybody separate you from your words?
-Wherever your voice is being aired, and people wish to know the person talking, your name will always be mentioned.
-Why?
-Well, it is because it is you.
-You may not be there physically, but your voice brings you to the scene.
 The lie sold to many of us by the devil is that we can separate God from His words.
-The devil keeps telling us that God is one person and His words are another.
+The devil keeps telling us that God is one thing, and His words are another.
 He is really making us look silly before God by telling us that we can choose to honor God and disregard His words without qualms.

-The testimonies of God are personal to Him just like ours are to us.
-People know their testimony is inseparable from them, part of them, within them, and with them as long as they live.
-It is the same way with the testimony of God.
-It is inseparable from Him, part of Him, within Him, and with Him as long as He lives.
+We know that our testimonies are within us, and that testimony from God is within Him, just like ours are.
+Also, we know that our testimonies are inseparable from us, part of us and with us as long as we live.
+It is the same way with God’s testimony.
+It is inseparable from Him, part of Him and with Him as long as He lives.
 Anyone can ignore our testimonies, but no one can refute or do away with them.
-It is the same way with the testimonies of God.
-Anyone can ignore the testimony of God, but no one can refute or do away with it.
-The only ways to do away with any of them is to do away with God.
-Just ignoring them does not do away with them, but it does damage your relationship with God.
-Are servants of the Lord free to choose which testimony of God they accept?
-Again, Christ said, “It is written, ‘Man shall not live on bread alone, but on every word that proceeds out of the mouth of God.’”
-(Deuteronomy 8:3, Matthew 4:4) The clear answer is no since we are to live by every word that proceeds out of the mouth of God.
-Therefore, there can be no reason to reject anything God says.
-Moreover, the Bible makes it clear that the Ten Commandments proceeded from the mouth of God.
+It is the same way with God’s testimonies.
+Anyone can ignore God’s testimonies, but no one can refute or do away with them.
+The Holy Spirit always ties, rejecting the Ten Commandments with rejecting the Lord.
+(Joshua 24:16, 20; 1 Samuel 8:7-8, 15:23)

+Now beyond all doubt, the only way to do away with the God’s Testimony is to do away Him.
+Just ignoring God’s testimony does not do away with them, but it does damage your relationship with the Lord.
+Are servants of the Lord free to choose how much of God’s testimony they accept?
+Again, Christ said, “It is written, ‘Man shall not live on bread alone, but on every word that proceeds out of the mouth of the Lord.’”
+(Deuteronomy 8:3; Matthew 4:4) The clear answer is no since we are to live by every word that comes out of the mouth of the Lord.
+Moreover, the Bible makes it clear that the Ten Commandments came from the mouth of the Lord.
 Therefore, servants of the Lord are to live by them.
-Furthermore, Christ said, “I know that His commandment is eternal life; therefore the things I speak, I speak just as the Father has told Me.”
-(John 12:50) However, most people who call themselves servants of God will still reject some testimony of God and His righteous laws.

 JUST CHOOSE ONE!